SAP-samples/fiori-tools-samples/sample-fiori-gen-ext/README.md

-## Structure of a Fiori generator extension generator
+## Implementing the `FioriGeneratorExtensionAPI` to extend Fiori generator

 Extension generators are essentially generators which utilize the `composeWith` functionality provided by Yeoman (https://yeoman.io/authoring/composability.html) that additionally implement the `FioriGeneratorExtensionAPI` interface: